Back to top

 });

-The following code uses two fields which contain Image instances.
+The above code uses two fields which contain Image instances.
 These fields could for example be initialized via the following code.
-Using the classes in this code requires a dependency to the org.eclipse.core.runtime plug-in.
+Using the classes in this code requires a dependency on the org.eclipse.core.runtime plug-in.

 Bundle bundle = FrameworkUtil.getBundle(View.class);